-Former NFL Player Aaron Hernandez Reportedly Commits Suicide In Prison
+Former NFL Player Aaron Hernandez Hangs Himself In Prison

-Former NFL star Aaron Hernandez has reportedly hanged himself in a Massachusetts prison, where he was serving a life sentence for murder, the AP reported.
+Former NFL star Aaron Hernandez has hanged himself in a Massachusetts prison, where he was serving a life sentence for murder.

+The 27-year-old was found in his cell at the Souza Baranowski Correctional Center around 3 a.m.
+ET Wednesday and was rushed to UMass Memorial HealthAlliance Hospital in Leominster where he was pronounced dead, according to the Massachusetts Department of Corrections.

+The former New England Patriots tight end hanged himself using a bed sheet attached to a window in his single cell and had attempted to block his door by jamming items into it, according to a statement released by the corrections department.

 Hernandez was found guilty in the 2013 killing of 27-year-old semi-pro football player Odin Lloyd in 2015.